vuxcode/pr1-project-Livraan/time-report.md

 - 2021-11-08 16:00, Worked for 2 hours and 30 minutes
   - Finally I figured it out and could finally progress.
 Found a tutorial that I could follow and used the information from the lesson today.
 I learned some new things aswell and now I can begin to add the rest of the questions, because I have now just done 2 questions.

+- 2021-11-13 21:20, Worked for around 2 hours
+ - I did some CSS to make the quiz look nicer.
+Gonna add the other questions soon.
+Want to make an restart button first.